Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 When a file is set on a LocalProject file, the file is converted into binary using FileReader.
 The results of the FileReader result are put into a `ReplaySubject`.
-A replay subject is a special observable that sort of has a current value.
+A replay subject is a special observable that, sort of, has a current value.
-Meaning that when ever any observer subscribes, then at most one image binary is emitted.
+Meaning that whenever any observer subscribes, then at most one image binary is emitted.
 This prevents the need to keep reading the file over and over again.
-Just store the object in memory from then on.
+Just store the object in memory from then on return that.

 [Link To File](https://github.com/cyclic-reference/mongo-images/blob/master/web-content/src/app/projectFiles/model/LocalProjectFile.ts)